jimtng/openhab2-addons/bundles/org.openhab.binding.matter/README.md

 **Please note this binding requires openHAB 4.3 snapshot builds or later that support discovery codes when searching for devices.**

+## Supported modes

+This binding supports 2 different types of matter functionality.

+- A Matter client
+  - This allows openHAB to discover and control other Matter devices like lights, thermostats, window coverings, locks, etc...
+  - See [Matter Binding Configuration](#matter-binding-configuration) for configuring a matter controller.
+- A Matter Bridge
+  - This allows openHAB to expose items as Matter devices to other Matter clients.
+This allows local control of openHAB devices from other ecosystems like Apple Home, Amazon, and Google Home.
+  - This is considered experimental and is still a work in progress.
+  - See [Matter Bridge](#matter-bridge) for information on configuring a bridge.

+Please read the following readme in its entirety as Matter is a complex protocol with very specific requirements.

 # General Matter Ecosystem Overview

 Matter is an open-source connectivity standard for smart home devices, allowing seamless communication between a wide range of devices, controllers, and ecosystems.